 Instructions

-- Pour the mixture into the prepared baking pan, spreading it evenly.
-Let it cool to room temperature, then refrigerate for at least 2 hours or until firm.
+- Pour the mixture into a parchment-lined 8-inch (20 cm) square baking pan and spread evenly.
+Let cool to room temperature, then refrigerate for at least 2 hours, or until firm.
+Slice into squares and serve.

 Notes